 The work day can often be somewhat predictable and routine, but Christina E. Shalley is attempting to enhance the creativity of employees.
 Shalleys research focuses on how a variety of social and contextual factors affect individuals and teams creativity.
 Her research combines psychology and management, using a variety of survey and experimental techniques.
 Specifically, she is investigating how to make jobs and work environments more conducive for creativity.
 Shalley has also studied group behavior and found that having a lot of personal ties and a diverse social network makes individuals more creative when they are working with others, increasing the teams overall creativity.

 Daphna Shohamy researches learning, memory and decision making.
 Specifically, she tries to understand the underlying brain mechanisms of how we learn from experience and how we use what we learn to guide decisions and actions.
 She adopts an integrative approach that draws broadly on neuroscience to make predictions about cognition.
 Her research provides a deeper understanding of the cognitive and neural processes involved for different aspects of behavior.
-In 2011, Shohamy received the APS Janet Taylor Spence Award for Transformative Early Career Contributions from the Association for Psychological Science (APS).
+In 2011, Shohamy received a Janet Taylor Spence Award for Transformative Early Career Contributions from the Association for Psychological Science (APS).